gmazovec/flow-typer/README.md

 cardinality.

 - Use `literalOf` and `tupleOf` without explicit Flow type annotations.
-Literal and tuple types can not be inferred by Flow type.
+Literal and tuple types can not be inferred by Flow.
 This could be solved with new Flow utility types `$Literal` and `$Tuple`.